 Birmingham is a major transport hub, due to its proximity to central England.
 If you’re looking to get around the city, using public transport will be your best bet.
 National Rail and Coach services offer regular journeys into Birmingham and take the hassle of parking charges away.

 Meadow Court – Meadow Court proffers flats and townhouses for 3 to 6 people.
 The townhouses have a very traditional style and layout and the flats are over two levels.
 Every student is allocated a double bed, a study area, a furnished en-suite and access to on-site facilities as well as superfast broadband.
 The University of Edinburgh is a 12-minute walk.
-There are various cuisine restaurants within an approximately 15-minute walk radius, including Thai, Indian, Moroccan.
+There are various cuisine restaurants within an approximately 15-minute walk radius, including Thai, Indian, and Moroccan.
 There are numerous bars and pubs in the vicinity of the Birmingham accommodation.
 The nearest hospital is a 7-minute drive away.

 27 King’s Stables Road – This student housing Birmingham proffers studio apartments.
 Irrespective of the room choice, the studio comes equipped with a bed, a fully equipped kitchen and an en-suite bathroom.
 Studios are perfect for students wanting their privacy.
 The University of Edinburgh is a short walk away.
-Princess Street is the closest train station at 6-minutes on foot.
+Princess Street is the closest train station at 6 minutes on foot.
 The Exchange (Stop XG) is a 5-minute walk.
 There are numerous restaurants serving food from different cultures and ethnicities within a 10-minute walking distance.
 Different themed bars and pubs are within walking distance.

 Vita Student Fountainbridge – Vita Student Fountainbridge is surrounded by Edinburgh’s famous attractions, historic castles and a plethora of things to explore.
-With Haymarket station just a 10-minutes walk away, it is very convenient for students to travel in & out of the city.
-Students of The University of Edinburgh can reach the campus in just 10-minutes from the student apartments in Birmingham.
+With Haymarket station just a 10-minute walk away, it is very convenient for students to travel in & out of the city.
+Students of The University of Edinburgh can reach the campus in just 10 minutes from the student apartments in Birmingham.
 Living at Vita Student Fountainbridge, Edinburgh you’ll realise that everything is available under one roof.
 The apartments include Classic Studio, Disabled Accessed Studio, classic plus, penthouse, classic penthouse, premium studio and deluxe rooms.
-They are fully furnished plus each apartment offers a Smart TV, well-fitted kitchen, Wi-Fi and en-suite bathrooms.
+They are fully furnished plus each apartment offers a Smart TV, a well-fitted kitchen, Wi-Fi and en-suite bathrooms.